HaikuTeam/animator/QA.md

 By following the share page NPM/React instructions, it works It works inside create-react-app, including production (minified) build

-Miscellaneous

-If I'm behind a proxy the app shows a modal with instructions and doesn't crash

 Bytecode Upgrade

 I can open legacy project "Moto" and it still works correctly